-HLIM210M Pharmacology and Pathophysiology for Health Professionals 3-0-3
+Theory Hours 3 Lab Hours 0 Credits 3 HLIM210M: Pharmacology and Pathophysiology for Health Professionals

-This course focuses on the fundamental physiological principles of disease and injury and the mechanisms and use of pharmaceuticals for non-clinical healthcare professionals.
+This course focuses on the fundamental physiological principles of disease and injury and the mechanisms and use of pharmaceuticals for nonclinical healthcare professionals.
 An emphasis is placed on the general principles of pharmacology and pathophysiology, the bodily systems affected by disease, and various drug types and classifications used to treat common diseases.
 Students will also explore common prescribing in various practice settings as well as the applicable US laws relative to the sale, supply and administration of drugs.
 Prerequisites: AHLT110M and BIOL110M with a grade of with a grade of "C" or better.

-HLIM215M Healthcare Statistics and Performance Improvement 3-
+HLIM215M: Healthcare Statistics and Performance Improvement

 Covers the collection, maintenance and reporting of data for clinical indices, databases and registries to meet the specific needs of a healthcare organization.
 Students will gain an understanding of how data is abstracted, collected, organized, reported or presented for quality and risk management processes.
 Students will also perform calculations for basic descriptive, institutional and healthcare-related vital statistics and learn how to analyze this data to identify trends that demonstrate the quality, safety and effectiveness of healthcare.
-Prerequisites: ENGL110XM or ENGL110M, MATH145M or MATH145XM, HLIM100M with a grade of "C" or better.
+Prerequisites: ENGL110M, MATH145M, HLIM100M with a grade of "C" or better.

-HLIM216M Reimbursement Methods
+HLIM216M: Reimbursement Methods